turbot/steampipe-mod-aws-compliance/foundational_security/docs/foundational_security_ecs_5.md

 1. Open the [Amazon ECS console](https://console.aws.amazon.com/ecs/).
 2. In the left navigation pane, choose `Task Definitions`.
-3.For each task definition that has container definitions that need to be updated, do the following:
+3. For each task definition that has container definitions that need to be updated, do the following:
     - Select the container definition that needs to be updated.
     - Choose `Edit Container`.
 For `Storage and Logging`, select `Read only root file system`.
     - Choose `Update` at the bottom of the `Edit Container` tab.